attackSD/Note/content/index.md

 # 🧠 YuSen's Learning Notes

-## This is the every notes that I made, sorted by:
+## These are notes that I made, sorted by:
 1. Project
     * The most important things that is processing
 2. Area